HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 ## hc!emergency_release

 This command is used to deactivate all configurations on a drone.
-A ⬡-Drone may ask any moderator in chat, direct messages, or through the Moderation Interface bot to have their confugurations disabled for any reason.
+A ⬡-Drone may ask any moderator in chat, direct messages, or through the Moderation Interface bot to have their configurations disabled for any reason.

 # Hive Mxtress Commands